 Keep in mind to be realistic both in your specification as well as your expectations.

 In some cases, a freelance job results in an asset that is publicly available and is visible to all.
 For example, a blog post, website design, or video clip.
 For these kinds of jobs, you should always look at examples from their past jobs.
 You should expect to see at least ten jobs they can reference.
-If they don’t have enough in their portfolio, simply ask for more.
-If they don’t have more they can share, simply move on, or make the educated decision that his hiring is a hire risk.
+If they don’t have enough in their portfolio, simply ask for more if they don’t have more, they can share, merely move on, or make the educated decision that his hiring is a hire risk.
 It can still be attractive if the cost is low.

-In back-office/strategy jobs, the freelancer will have difficulty sharing their past job outputs as they are mostly confidential.
+In back-office/strategy jobs, the freelancer will have difficulty sharing their past job outputs as they are primarily confidential.
 That said, you should ask them to details at least five examples they can provide

 Customer industry - e.g., a SaaS service for accounting